JohnPPinto/UCF50_human_activity_recognition_tensorflow/README.md

 For more details and for the complete workflow on the project you can check my [notebook](https://github.com/JohnPPinto/UCF50_human_activity_recognition_tensorflow/blob/main/UCF50_human_activity_recognition_tensorflow.ipynb).

 If you are interested in training the model and predicting any videos.
-You can use the module files in the module directory.
+You can use the python script files in the module directory.

 Use train.py for training the dataset and predict.py for predicting the target video.